 There are also employers in the voluntary sector, primarily charities, and these can provide a good route into the sector for newcomers without much relevant experience.
-No matter who they are employed by, support workers have the pleasure of knowing that they are doing something worthwhile and making a difference to the lives of those suffering with mental health conditions.
+No matter who they are employed by, support workers have the pleasure of knowing that they are doing something worthwhile and making a difference to the lives of those suffering from mental health conditions.

 Why go into mental health work?

 Helping some of the most vulnerable individuals in the country is why many people choose to work in the mental health sector.
-Similarly, careers in mental health and wellbeing often provides significant daily job satisfaction.
+Similarly, careers in mental health and wellbeing often provide significant daily job satisfaction.

-Alongside job satisfaction, making a real difference to those with mental health problems is arguably the main reason most people are motivated to become mental health nurses or support workers and, for the right people, this field of healthcare work can provide stimulation and variety each and every day.
+Alongside job satisfaction, making a real difference to those with mental health problems is arguably the main reason most people are motivated to become mental health nurses or support workers and, for the right people, this field of healthcare workers can provide stimulation and variety each and every day.